 The provider ensured that the residents received appropriate care and support in accordance with assessed needs and their wishes.
 The residents were active in their community.
 They utilised local shops, local amenities such as parks, went for walks and drives.
-On the day of inspection one resident was out in the community for the morning in the garden centre etc. They also utilised the Internet and zoom, one resident went to a resource centre twice weekly which they enjoyed.
+On the day of inspection residents were at day service.
+They also utilised the Internet and zoom, one resident was saving for a planned trip to Boston to visit family members.